LBNL-UCB-STI/beam/docs/developers.rst

     [lfs] url = <URL to new LFS repo>

-Note: for Bitbucket, the <URL to new LFS repo> is <URL to new repo>/info/lfs
+beam.sim.Note: for Bitbucket, the <URL to new LFS repo> is <URL to new repo>/info/lfs

 6. Commit changes